-Vulcan County Budget Actual Budget Projected Projected Budget Comparison and Projections 2020 2020 2021 2022 2023 Community aggregate levy 220,000 134,670 120,920 120,920 120,920
+Vulcan County Budget Actual Budget Projected Projected Budget Comparison and Projections 2021 2021 2022 2023 2024 Community aggregate levy 120,920 241,318 137,363 140,110 142,912

 As shown above, the County historically maintained a conservative budget of \$120,000 based on historical lows in community aggregate levies.
 In 2018, a detailed review of the prior 5 years was done and it was determined that \$220,000 was a more appropriate value for the budgeted revenue from this levy.
 In 2021, there was an additional review based on the reduction in 2020 as an impact from the COVID-19 pandemic whereas, there was a reduction in the transportation of materials; therefore, the budget was reduced to the historical conservative budget of approximately \$120,000.
+The actual results in 2021 had a significant increase again in community aggregate levies as there were increases again to the transportation of materials within the County.
+The budget has been maintained at conservative figures until there is additional stability in these operations.